readmeio/rdme/documentation/commands/reference.md

 FLAGS
-  --key=<value>     (required) ReadMe project API key --branch=<value>  [default: stable] ReadMe project version --dry-run         Runs the command without creating nor updating any guides in ReadMe.
+  --key=<value>     (required) ReadMe project API key --branch=<value>  [default: stable] ReadMe project version --dry-run         Runs the command without creating nor updating any reference pages in ReadMe.
 Useful for debugging.

 DESCRIPTION
-  Upload Markdown files to the Guides section of your ReadMe project.
+  Upload Markdown files to the Reference section of your ReadMe project.

   NOTE: This command is in an experimental alpha and is likely to change.
 Use at your own risk!